rstub/fs-api/docs/architecture.md

 I prefer packaging by component, i.e. `FoodController` and `FoodService` go into one package `food` instead of two packages `controller(s)` and `service(s)`.
 In a future version a `recipe` component could be added.

+## Domain model

+In principle one could develop a separate domain model for the service.
+Given the current requirements the domain model provided by the `CompactFood` and `Food` classes from `fatsecret4j` is sufficient.

+# Risks and Technical dept

+## Error handling

+Error handling should be improved.
+For example, there is no check that `FsApiApplication.initFatsecretService()` returns a valid `FatsecretService` object.

+## Tests

+There are currently no automatic tests for `FoodController` and `Foodservice`.

+## Mesage on STDOUT during operations

+Whenever a individual food item is requested, the application prints `Servings not found` to `STDOUT`.